1. Deputy Neale Richmond asked the Taoiseach when the Cabinet committee on Brexit will next meet. [58578/21]

 I want to follow up on the previous question I asked.
 To be fair, the Taoiseach may not have fully understood me.
 The question was not one about Garda vetting.
 It is welcome if Garda vetting is being extended and, in particular, that must include staff in privately run emergency accommodation for homeless people, which is essential.
 With regard to what happened earlier this year to homeless people, the alleged perpetrator there was fully Garda vetted, so this is not an issue of Garda vetting.
 The issue is that the Garda vetting did not offer any protection to homeless people.
 What happens in other jurisdictions is that the police force, if it has credible allegations - if it is investigating live allegations and has credible evidence - then moves quickly to inform employers or other organisations that there is a real risk to people who are vulnerable and at risk.
 That did not happen here.
 We cannot countenance a situation where that could happen again.
 I ask for that to be looked at and, in particular, for the safeguarding legislation advanced by former Senator Colette Kelleher in the last Oireachtas to be advanced quickly by the Government, which was the intention in the last Oireachtas, I understand.

-I understand that, within the next number of weeks, the CAP strategic plan will have to be submitted to the European Commission and, I presume, that goes to the Government for approval before submission to Europe.
+I understand that, within the next number of weeks, the Common Agricultural Policy, CAP, strategic plan will have to be submitted to the European Commission and, I presume, that goes to the Government for approval before submission to Europe.

 As we know, since we joined the then EEC in 1973, the Common Agricultural Policy has been of huge importance to our farming and agrifood sector, to the rural economy and to the overall national economy.
 Thankfully we have record levels of drink and food exports today and they are critical to the creation and maintenance of employment throughout the country.